Tea Act: Reaction

 Many colonists opposed the act, not so much because it rescued the East India Company, but more because it seemed to validate the Townshend Tax on tea.
 Merchants who had been acting as the middlemen in legally importing tea stood to lose their business, as did those whose illegal Dutch trade would be undercut by the Company's lowered prices.
 These interests combined forces, citing the taxes and the Company's monopoly status as reasons to oppose the act.

 In New York and Philadelphia, opposition to the act resulted in the return of tea delivered there back to Britain.
 In Charleston, the colonists left the tea on the docks to rot.
 Governor Hutchinson in Boston was determined to leave the ships in port, even though vigilant colonists refused to allow the tea to be landed.
-Matters reached a crisis when the time period for landing the tea and paying the Townshend taxes was set to expire, and on December 16, 1773, colonists disguised as Indians swarmed aboard three tea-laden ships and dumped their cargo into the harbour in what is now known as the Boston Tea Party.
+Matters reached a crisis when the time period for landing the tea and paying the Townshend taxes was set to expire, and on December 16, 1773, colonists disguised as Indians swarmed aboard three tea-laden ships and dumped their cargo into the harbor in what is now known as the Boston Tea Party.
 Similar "Destruction of the Tea" (as it was called at the time) occurred in New York and other ports shortly thereafter, though Boston took the brunt of Imperial retaliation because it was the first "culprit".